 I haven’t specifically gotten a job from an alum, but I know people who have.
 Alums have been very, very nice when I’ve reached out to them about a certain position.

 What have you used the career office for?
 How helpful have they been?

 Have you used financial aid?
-If so, how helpful was the office?
+If so, how accommodating has the office been to your needs?

 Advice for Prospective Freshmen